ivan5355/RUCourseFinder/README.md

 1. Make sure you're in the project directory and your virtual environment is activated

-2. (Optional) Update course data to the latest semester:
+2. Update course data to the latest semester if you haven't done so already:
    ```bash
    python scripts/get_course_data.py
    ```